 - statistical data that is disaggregated by sex to be publically accessible as a matter of course; in all relevant data domains and collections and by all relevant agencies;

 - to influence improvements in the availability (affordability and public accessibility) of statistical data required for gender analysis; and

-- to encourage better gender analysis presented in standard output which is disaggregated by sex for automatic use in ‘Equity’ Reports and adopted as part of ‘equity’ targets such as in COAG, Closing the Gap, etc monitoring and
+- to encourage better gender analysis presented in standard output which is disaggregated by sex for automatic use in ‘Equity’ Reports and adopted as part of ‘equity’ targets such as in COAG, Closing the Gap, etc monitoring and reporting.

 What are gender statistics?

 Technical information: Indicators, Domains, Sub-domains (key series and related series) and Population Groups

 In selecting the suite of gender indicators developed in collaboration with the Gender Statistics Advisory Group, ABS made an overall assessment of whether each indicator was fit for purpose.
 The conceptual and methodological criteria used to assess and select the indicators are as follows:

 - has a clearly defined concept and source of measurement